carpentries/instructor-training/learners/checkout.md

 In some cases, an Instructor Trainer may ask you to repeat your teaching demonstration another time prior to certification.
 If this happens, they will be very clear about exactly what they would like you to change on your second appearance, and why.
-These requests are made with your interests in mind -- we want you to be prepared for success when you set out to teach!
+These requests are made with your interests at heart -- we want you to be prepared for success when you set out to teach!

 Trainers draw from their own experience and training when they evaluate teaching demonstrations, but we do provide a [rubric][demos-rubric] for their reference.
 This can be a helpful resource as you prepare.